-Continuing with our philosophy of confunding operators with their coarse supports, we also give the following. \begin{definition} $s\colon \CHx\to\CHy$ is \emph{proper} if $\csupp(s)\subseteq \crse{Y\times X}$ is a proper coarse subspace (in the sense of \cref{def:proper}). \end{definition}
+Continuing with our philosophy of confounding operators with their coarse supports, we also give the following. \begin{definition} $s\colon \CHx\to\CHy$ is \emph{proper} if $\csupp(s)\subseteq \crse{Y\times X}$ is a proper coarse subspace (in the sense of \cref{def:proper}). \end{definition}

-It is worthwhile observing that, in most cases, properness also has a more operator-algebraic characterisation. \begin{lemma} Given $t\colon\CHx\to\CHy$, consider the following: \begin{enumerate}[label=(\roman*)] \item for every measurable bounded $B\subseteq Y$ there is a measurable bounded $A\subseteq X$ such that $\chf{B}t=\chf{B}t\chf{A}$; \item $t$ is proper. \end{enumerate} If $\CHy$ is locally admissibile then \cref{lem: properness equivalent defs_mods} implies \cref{lem: properness equivalent defs_supp}.
-If $\CHx$ is locally admissibile, the converse implication is true. \end{lemma} \begin{proof} To show that \cref{lem: properness equivalent defs_mods} implies \cref{lem: properness equivalent defs_supp} it is enough to consider the concrete construction of coarse support given in \cref{prop:coarse_support_exists}.
+It is worthwhile observing that, in most cases, properness also has a more operator-algebraic characterisation. \begin{lemma} Given $t\colon\CHx\to\CHy$, consider the following: \begin{enumerate}[label=(\roman*)] \item for every measurable bounded $B\subseteq Y$ there is a measurable bounded $A\subseteq X$ such that $\chf{B}t=\chf{B}t\chf{A}$; \item $t$ is proper. \end{enumerate} If $\CHy$ is locally admissible then \cref{lem: properness equivalent defs_mods} implies \cref{lem: properness equivalent defs_supp}.
+If $\CHx$ is locally admissible, the converse implication is true. \end{lemma} \begin{proof} To show that \cref{lem: properness equivalent defs_mods} implies \cref{lem: properness equivalent defs_supp} it is enough to consider the concrete construction of coarse support given in \cref{prop:coarse_support_exists}.
 Namely, we have to show that if $S$ is the set there defined and $B\subseteq Y$ is any bounded subset then $\op{S}(B)\subseteq X$ is bounded.
-Since $\CHy$ is locally admissibile, up to passing to a controlled thickening we may assume that $B$ is measurable.
+Since $\CHy$ is locally admissible, up to passing to a controlled thickening we may assume that $B$ is measurable.
 Let $B''$ be a measurable controlled thickening of $\gaugey(B)$, and let $A\subseteq X$ denote the bounded set obtained applying \cref{lem: properness equivalent defs_mods} to $B''$.
 Suppose that $B'\times A'\subseteq S$ is as in the definition of $S$, with $B'\cap B\neq 0$.
 It follows that $B'\subseteq B''$.
 Hence we see that

 whence $A'\cap A$ is non-empty.
 This shows that $\op{S}(B)\subseteq \gaugex(A)$ is bounded.